 You finally heard back from the school you really want to attend, and they put you on the waitlist.
 First, let me acknowledge that getting waitlisted sucks.
 In some ways a straight-up No would feel better than a Maybe, because then you could just start accepting the No and move on.
 But a Maybe?
 It both gives you hope that there might be a Yes, but also makes you act as though it's a No. It stinks.
 I got waitlisted at Oberlin in 1992, and it still stings.
 I understand.

-But you do have to act as though it was a No. You can't refuse to make other plans hoping that you'll hear back from the school that waitlisted you.
+But you have to act as though it was a No. You can't refuse to make other plans hoping that you'll hear back from the school that waitlisted you.
 Depending on the college and the year (even if you look up their statistics from last year, they may be wildly different this year), your chances of hearing good news later are either slim, very slim, or maddeningly slim.
-You have to move on.
+Some people will advise you to mount a campaign: send in extra rec letters, offer to write another essay, pester the school daily.
+But really, you just have to move on.

 Somewhere in your mind, though, you'll keep wondering what to do if it turns out you actually are one of the rare few who gets a spot later.
 Let's go over two different approaches to dealing with that possibility so it doesn't add anxiety to all your days between now and September.